 If the tenant fails to correct the issue, they landlord can serve the tenant with a “Termination Notice” at least 7 calendar days before they want the tenant out of the housing unit, and can begin legal proceedings to have them evicted.
 The landlord does not need DHCR’s permission to procced with legal eviction proceeding.

+However, if the landlord claims that the tenant is causing a nuisance, the landlord does not have to issue a notice to cure and can move straight to a termination notice.
+A nuisance must be a continuing course of conduct that is objectionable.

 Refusing the owner access to make needed repairs